 Medicare Supplement Eligibility Requirements:

 - Enroll in Medicare Part A and Medicare Part B

 - Be a citizen or legal resident of the United States for at least five years

 - Reside in the state offering the Medicare Supplement plan at time of application

 - Undergo medical underwriting if outside of Open Enrollment or Special Enrollment Period (in most states)

-Once you’ve acquired Original Medicare, you can use your Medicare Supplement Open Enrollment Period (OEP) to select a Medicare Supplement policy.
+Once you acquire Original Medicare, you can use your Medicare Supplement Open Enrollment Period to enroll in the Medicare Supplement policy of your choice.

 Medicare Supplement Eligibility for Beneficiaries Under 65

 Medicare Beneficiaries under 65 do not have as many Medicare Supplement choices.
 Not all states offer Medigap plans to those under 65.
 However, a handful of states require Medicare Supplement plan carriers offer at least one policy to those under 65.